STORY

 During Japan’s boom years after the Second World War, Fuchu furniture found itself in high demand, thanks to the popularity of “dowry furniture sets.”
 The families of new brides would invest in and ship sets of drawers and dressers to adorn the homes of newlyweds.
 Beautifully crafted furniture made of paulownia became a sought-after status symbol among the nation’s growing middle class, and manufacturing expanded rapidly to meet demand.

 When Hiromei was established in 1976, with Seiji then 22 years old, it began by producing decorative natural wood veneers to cover large pieces of furniture.
-Over time, however, in the face of declining demand for dowry furniture sets and a shift toward smaller living spaces, HIromei shifted its focus to producing veneers for the walls and ceilings of hotels and commercial facilities such as shopping centers.
+Over time, however, in the face of declining demand for dowry furniture sets and a shift toward smaller living spaces, Hiromei shifted its focus to producing veneers for the walls and ceilings of hotels and commercial facilities such as shopping centers.

 Seiji and his uncle devoted themselves to making the company a success in increasingly competitive times.
 As with many small Japanese companies, the key to success has been their attention to detail and uncompromising pursuit of quality.
 They would make monthly trips to timber auctions in Hokkaido, personally selecting logs one by one to ensure quality and suitability for slicing into shavings as thin as 0.25 mm.
 Logs are cut within 3 months of purchase.
 This ensures effective slicing, reduces the effect of UV rays, and prevents discoloration.
 The resulting paper-thin veneers are carefully dried before being applied to lightweight plywood, all under the keen eye of skilled staff, who look out for any blemishes or inconsistencies that might affect the final product.